MaxGonchar/gameV5/docs/dev_plan/plan.md

 ## Keep chat history when create summary
 I want to keep chat history when creating summary.
 To decrease the history passed to the model I can mark the messages as summarized and filter them out when passing the history to the model.

-## prompts improvements
-I want to improve prompts for:
-- scene description (make description shorter, not dialogues in it, concentrate on positions, actions, emotions)
-- chat summary (concentrate on important events)